yorkeyao/VehicleX/StyleDA/README.md

 # SPGAN
-This repo is based on Weijian's [SPGAN](https://github.com/Simon4Yan/eSPGAN), which is a great style level domain adaption technique.
+This repo is based on Weijian's [SPGAN](https://github.com/Simon4Yan/eSPGAN).
 The code structure shows as follows:

 ```
 ~